oerich/EDA397/README.md

-# Agile Development Processes - lp4, vt2015
+# Agile Development Processes - lp4, vt2016

-- Jun-2nd: Exam.
-Good luck to everybody!
-- Exam review will be Aug-18, 13:00-15:00, Room J473, as discussed in last lecture.
-- Thanks for a great course!
-I really enjoyed working with you!
+- Currently updating this webpage.
+- First lecture: 2016-Mar-22, 15:15, Room Alfa

-Last update: 2015-05-28
+Last update: 2016-03-12

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: